-German Energy Transition - Arguments for a renewable energy future
+German Energiewende – Arguments for a renewable energy future

-1. The German energy transition is an ambitious, but feasible undertaking.
+1. The German Energiewende is an ambitious, but feasible undertaking.

 A lot of people outside Germany, including environmentalists, are skeptical.
-But even the skeptics like Germany’s goal of demonstrating that a thriving industrial economy can switch from nuclear and fossil energyto renewables and efficiency.
+But even the skeptics like Germany’s goal of demonstrating that a thriving industrial economy can switch from nuclear and fossil energy to renewables and efficiency.
 The German can-do attitude is based on the experience over the last two decades, when renewables matured much more quickly, become more reliable and much cheaper than expected.
-The share of renewable electricity in Germany rose from 6% to 25% in only ten years.
-On sunny and windy days, solar panels and wind turbines now supply up to half the country’s electricity demand, which no one expected just a few years ago.
-Recent estimates suggest that Germany will once again surpass its renewable energy target and have more than 40% of its power from renewables by 2020.
+The share of renewable electricity in Germany rose from 6 percent to nearly 25 percent in only ten years.
+On sunny and windy days, solar panels and wind turbines now increasingly supply up to half the country’s electricity demand, which no one expected just a few years ago.
+Recent estimates suggest that Germany will once again surpass its renewable electricity target and have more than 40 percent of its power from renewables by 2020.
 Furthermore, many German research institutes and the government and its agencies have run the numbers and developed sound scenarios for a renewable economy.

 2. The German energy transition is driven by citizens and communities.

 Germans want clean energy, and a lot of them want to produce it themselves.
 The Renewable Energy Act guarantees priority grid access to all electricity generated from renewables and is designed to produce reasonable profits.
-By 2011, more than half of investments in renewables had been made by small investors.
-Large corporations, on the other hand, have invested relatively little so far.
+By 2013, nearly half of investments in renewables had been made by small investors.
+Large corporations, on the other hand, are only now beginning to invest.
 The switch to renewables has greatly strengthened small and midsize businesses, and it has empowered local communities and their citizens to generate their own renewable energy.
 Across Germany, a rural energy revolution is underway.
 Communities are benefiting from new jobs and increasing tax revenues, which has become even more important after the debt crisis in the euro zone.

-3. The energy transition is Germany’s largest post-war infrastructure project.
+3. The Energiewende is Germany’s largest post-war infrastructure project.
 It strengthens its economy and creates new jobs.

 The economic benefits of the transition already today outweigh the additional cost over “business as usual”.
 The switch to a highly efficient renewable energy economy will require large-scale investments of up to 200 billion euros.
 Renewables only seem to cost more than conventional energy, but they are getting cheaper, while conventional energy is getting more expensive; furthermore, fossil fuel remains highly subsidized, and the price of fossil fuel does not include environmental impacts.
 By replacing energy imports with renewables, Germany’s trade balance will improve and its energy security will strengthen.
-Already, more than 380,000 Germans work in the renewables sector – far more than in the conventional energy sector.
+Already, roughly 350,000 Germans work in the renewables sector – far more than in the conventional energy sector.
+Unemployment has reached an all-time low since reunification in 1990.
 While some of these are manufacturing jobs, many others are in installing and maintenance.
 These jobs for technicians, installers, and architects have been created locally and can’t be outsourced.
 They already have helped Germany to come through the economic and financial crisis much better than other countries.

-4. With the energy transition, Germany aims to not only keep its industrial base, but make it fit for a greener future.
+4. With the Energiewende, Germany aims to not only keep its industrial base, but make it fit for a greener future.

 German climate and energy policies are designed to maintain a strong manufacturing base at home.
 On the one hand, industry is encouraged to improve its energy efficiency.
 On the other, industry benefits from exemptions to regulations (some of them probably too generous) to ease the burden on industry.
 Contrary to one common misconception, renewables have turned Germany into an attractive location for energy intensive industries.
-In 2012, wind and solar energy have driven down prices on the wholesale power market by more than 10%.
+In 2012, wind and solar energy drove down prices on the wholesale power market by more than 10 percent.
+From 2010 to 2013, they were down by 32 percent.
+Futures prices until the end of this decade show a continued downward trend in 2016.
 Cheaper electricity means lower business expenses.
 Industries from steel to glass and cement benefit from these low energy prices.
 But the benefits of the energy transition extend beyond today.
 The demand for solar panels, wind turbines, biomass and hydro power plants, battery and storage systems, smart grid equipment, and efficiency technologies will continue to rise.
 Germany wants to gain a first-mover advantage and develop these high-value engineering technologies “Made in Germany”.
 The focus on renewables and energy conservation is part of that forward-looking approach to business investments.
 When the world switches to renewables, German firms will be well positioned to deliver high quality technology, skills, and services for these markets.